nadrino/kotor-walkthrough/kotor/walkthrough/042_Tatooine.md

 	- I convinced Motta to give you a better contract.
 	- When do you think you'll be leaving?
 	- Goodbye then.
 Good luck.
+- Leave the swoop room
+- A twilek will stop you
+    - What?
+My autoprint?
+Are you serious?
+    - Sure, why not?
+Scan away.
 - Go back to Ebon

-# Ebon Hawk - 2
+## Ebon Hawk - 2

-- Buy all life support packs at ebon + implants contre coups critic
+- Buy all life support packs at ebon + implants contre coups critic (Retinal Combat Implant)
-- Upgrade everything
+- Upgrade Light Saber
+    - Krayt Dragon
+    - Violet crystal!
+    - blue LS -> opila -> for Juhani
-- Canderous
+- Canderous (4/6)
 	- I was wondering if you had any more war stories.
-(4th)
 	- **You had the choice not to destroy them.**
 	- You could have found another way.
 	- How did they redeem themselves?